 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 British nationals need a visa to visit Sudan.
-Apply before you travel to the Sudanese Embassy in London.
+Apply before you travel via the Sudanese Embassy in London.

 You should register with the Aliens Department at the Ministry of Interior within 3 days of your arrival in the country.
 You will need two passport size photos.
 The fee is the Sudanese Pound equivalent of around £35.
 If you don’t register within 3 days of arrival, you may be fined.
 Some of the larger hotels will do this for you but you should ask when you check-in.

-You’ll need to get an exit visa at the Aliens Department to leave the country.
+You’ll need to get an exit visa from the Aliens Department to leave the country.

 Children under 18

 In addition to a visa, children under 18 must have their father’s consent to enter and exit Sudan.
 Children travelling without their father will need a letter clearly providing consent for the child to enter and exit Sudan.
 The letter should be stamped at the Sudanese Embassy before travel.

 Where the father is absent or deceased, mothers or guardians should get a court order which clearly shows that the mother or guardian has sole custodial rights for the children.
 Where the parents are divorced, this should be accompanied by divorce documents.
 Where the father is deceased, this should be accompanied by a death certificate.
 Contact the Sudanese Embassy in London for more information.

 Previous travel to Israel